ocicv/Yoga-Website/README.md

 * Features at the top of the page, it consists of the logo and the name on the left side that links to the main page.
 * Navigation links are on the right side: Home, Gallery and Register which links to separate pages on the website.
 * Navigation is clearly marked with hamburger menu and with just a text on larger screens.
-* Navigation links are in white color so they stand out from the background.
+* Navigation links are in white color, so they stand out from the background.

 ![image-of-the-navigation](assets/pictures/navigation.png)

 **The Header**

-* The header gives a clear picture of what enviroment our clients can expect when they arrive to our class.
+* The header gives a clear picture of what environment our clients can expect when they arrive to our class.
 * It shows a big picture of our class and clients that should motivate future clients to join.
 * Also it contains a short message for our future clients.